The Name of the Game (ABBA song): Commercial reception

-"The Name of the Game" topped the UK Singles Chart for 4 weeks.
+In the United Kingdom, "The Name of the Game" debuted at number 20 on 22 October 1977, and shot to the number one spot on the UK singles chart.
+It stayed there for four consecutive weeks in total, the only country where the single reached the number one spot.
 It was the second of three consecutive UK No. 1 singles after "Knowing Me, Knowing You", and before "Take a Chance on Me".
+As of September 2021, it is ABBA's eighth-biggest song in the UK.

 The song was a Top 5 hit in ABBA's native Sweden, Belgium, Finland, Ireland, the Netherlands, New Zealand, Norway, South Africa and Rhodesia, while peaking inside the Top 10 in Australia, West Germany, Switzerland and Mexico.
 On the US Billboard Hot 100, "The Name of the Game" almost reached the Top 10, peaking at No. 12 on 11–18 March 1978.

-As of September 2021, it is ABBA's eighth-biggest song in the UK.
+In a radio poll hosted by ERT-Radio in Greece, listeners named it their third favorite international single of the year of 1977.

 An edited version of "The Name of the Game", which omitted the entire second verse of the song, reducing the length of the track from its original 4:51 to 3:58, was released on a promotional single in the US.
 The US Promo Edit of "The Name of the Game" then – apparently by mistake – found its way onto the 1982 Polar Music compilation The Singles: The First Ten Years, and then onto a number of hits packages issued on both vinyl and CD in the 1980s and early 1990s.
 This edit also appears on the original 1992 version of the group's Gold: Greatest Hits album.
 Not until the 1999 remastered edition of Gold: Greatest Hits did the song appear in its entirety on that compilation.

 When PolyGram released the first digitally remastered CD version of The Album in 1997, the fact that one of the nine tracks was nearly a minute shorter than it was supposed to be somehow managed to elude the remastering engineers – the US Promo Edit was again used by mistake and the first edition was subsequently withdrawn.

 "The Name of the Game" was sampled in 1996 by the Fugees for their hit "Rumble in the Jungle", the first time that an ABBA song had been legally sampled by another act.